 Aircraft maintenance engineers are responsible for the ensuring the success and integrity of operations to inspect, test, repair and overhaul airframes, engines and associated systems for airplanes and other aircraft.

-Newfoundland & Labrador, Prince Edward Island, Nova Scotia
+Newfoundland & Labrador, Prince Edward Island, Nova Scotia, New Brunswick

 Aircraft Maintenance Engineer License (Category M1 or M2)